 To build a retirement fund your money not only has to beat inflation, it has to grow too.
 As we explain in a later post in the series on the difference between saving and investing, investing is a way to put your money to work.

 To know whether your money is working hard enough, you have to deduct the fees you’re paying in your investment account as well as inflation.
 What you have left is what you have to retire on.

 Tip: Deciding what to invest in is tricky.
 You can get some help here.

 To get the upper hand on inflation, remain attuned to your personal expenses at all times.
 When you notice that the price of one beloved product rises more than all the others, it’s time to find a substitute.
 This is an easy way to keep your personal inflation at a minimum.

 Ensure the money you put to work, works hard enough.
-Money that grows by inflation is money that’s not working hard enough.
+Money that grows only by inflation is money that’s not working hard enough.
 To do that, it’s important to know the difference between saving and investing.
-Find out how that works here.
+We discuss this in a later post here.

 Being outstanding with your money doesn’t have to be hard.
 This series of articles will give you all the tools you need to get your house in order to start investing.
 Written by Just One Lap and sponsored by OUTvest, this series is the ultimate guide to outstanding money.